-When you finish using the environment and want to leave it you can just use deactivate.
-To activate it again, which you need in a new session, just run the activation command above.
-More details about Python3's veny here.
+When you finish using the environment and want to leave it you can just use \$ deactivate.
+To activate it again, which you need in a new session, just run the activation command above (the second line only).
+More details about Python3's venv here.

-With inferior versions of Python, you can install pyenv and pyenv-virtualenv, which let you create a virtual environment and even choose another version of Python to install.
+Alternatively, you can install pyenv and pyenv-virtualenv, which let you create a virtual environment and even choose another version of Python to install.
 This is done with:

-\$ pyenv virtualenv 3.6.1 vEPIC # or other version you like.
+''' $ pyenv virtualenv 3.6.1 EPIC-env # or choose other version you like. $ pyenv activate EPIC-env # use 'pyenv deactivate' to deactivate it. '''

-Then activate it running:

-\$ pyenv activate vEPIC # use pyenv deactivate vEPIC to deactivate it.